 The other option is the expensive but extensive Hop On – Hop Off City Sightseeing bus tour with three routes covering the entire city.
-A 24 hour ticket costs AED 240 ($65) and gets you a free dhow cruise, entry to the Dubai Museum and a City of Lights Tour.
-The 48 hour ticket costs AED 295 ($80) and gets you even more free stuff: entry to the aquarium and zoo, a Palm Jumeirah cruise and a Sharjah tour.
+A 24-hour ticket costs AED 240 ($65) and gets you a free dhow cruise, entry to the Dubai Museum and a City of Lights Tour.
+The 48-hour ticket costs AED 295 ($80) and gets you even more free stuff: entry to the aquarium and zoo, a Palm Jumeirah cruise and a Sharjah tour.
+You can find more information here.

 Because I’m bad at planning (and skint) I decided to brave the summer heat and use public transport, which still involves a lot of walking.
 I was staying at Backpacker 16 Hostel in Barsha Heights, a cheap but modern option with dorm rooms inside tiny, self-contained apartments with a rooftop pool and all the AC you could wish for.